davor-r/gitlabflow/README.md

 # This is a git lab flow demo

-## Branches go from master and are merged back to master when finished
+#### Feature branches go from master and are merged back to master when finished

+#### When ready master is merged to pre-production and pre-production is merged to production when everything is production ready